cityjson/cjdb/cjdb/README.md

 - a directory of CityJSONL files (all files with *jsonl* extensions are located and imported)
 - STDIN using the pipe operator:
 ```
-cat file.jsonl | cj2pgsql ...
+cat file.jsonl | cjdb ...
 ```

 ### Coordinate Reference Systems <a name="crs"></a>
-The `cj2pgsql` importer does not allow inconsistent CRS (coordinate reference systems) within the same database schema.
+The `cjdb` importer does not allow inconsistent CRS (coordinate reference systems) within the same database schema.
 For storing data in separate CRS using multiple schemas is required.

 The data needs to be either harmonized beforehand, or the `-I/--srid` flag can be used upon import, to reproject all the geometries to the one specified CRS.
 Specifying a 2D CRS (instead of a 3D one) will cause the Z-coordinates to remain unchanged.